-Are you wondering what the best gold is to use for epoxy and geode resin art?
+Are you wondering what the best gold is best to use for epoxy resin and geode resin art?

 We have been testing and playing around with different brands and types of gold colorant ideas for resin art and geode resin art projects.
 Even as I'm writing this article I have several different types of gold supplies and paints sitting here on my desk that I grabbed out of our stash to play around with today because I'm obsessed with finding the very best gold colors to stir and mix into my epoxy resin.